Weekly Coffee Morning

 Landrake with St.Erney Neighbourhood Plan 2018 (Draft)

-To view the draft plan and associated documents, please go to the (Reports, Policies & Documents) link at the bottom of this page.
+To view the draft plan and associated documents, please click on the link below:

 Landrake with St Erney Parish is a small parish in south east Cornwall.
 The Parish lies about 3.5 miles (5km) west of Saltash and the river Tamar, and is bisected east - west by the A38 trunk road.
 Apart from Landrake village, which is the main population centre, the Parish is mainly agricultural and woodland, with small hamlets and farmsteads linked by narrow cornish lanes.
 The Parish covers almost 3600 acres (1450 hectares), and has a population of about 1000.